Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    The second task is to train an entity linking model using the knowledge base.

-   Once the knowledge base of people of interest is constructed, the entity linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in [facebook/train/02_train_entity_linking.py](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/train/02_train_entity_linking.py).
+   Once the knowledge base of people of interest is constructed, the entity linker can be initialized with [spaCy](https://spacy.io/), a natural language processing library we use, in the `facebook/train` section of [`facebook/facebook.ipynb`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/facebook.ipynb).

-   After successfully running the above scripts in the training folder, you should see the following trained model in the `models` folder:
+   After successfully running the above scripts, you would see the following trained models:

    - `intermediate_kb`
    - `trained_entity_linker`